ehmicky/modern-errors/README.md

 import ModernError from 'modern-errors' import modernErrorsSerialize from 'modern-errors-serialize'

-export const AnyError = ModernError.subclass('AnyError', {
+export const BaseError = ModernError.subclass('BaseError', {
   // Use a plugin to serialize errors as JSON
   plugins: [modernErrorsSerialize],
 })